 Sarah Pickering’s son and daughter, Arthur Howard Pickering and Susan Howard Pickering, lived with her.
 Arthur Pickering was a teacher and a popular public reader, known for his recitations of poetry and works of literature.
 Also living with them was Sarah Pickering’s unmarried sister, Hepsie Swan Howard.

 Hepsie Howard died in April of 1917.
-Susan Pickering continued to live at 440 Marlborough until her death ca. 1935.
+Susan Pickering continued to live at 440 Marlborough during the 1934-1935 winter season, but moved thereafter.

-By 1954, 440 Marlborough was the home of Mrs. Rachel (Dickson) Clark, the widow of James Clark, and their daughter, Louise T. Clark, a teacher.
-They previously had lived in an apartment as 31 Massachusetts Avenue.
+On January 5, 1953, 440 Marlborough was acquired from the Order of Saint Benedict by Miss Louise T. Clark, a teacher.
+She lived there with her mother, Rachel (Dickson) Clark, the widow of James Clark, and on January 21, 1953, she transferred the property into both of their names.
+They previously had lived in an apartment at 31 Massachusetts Avenue.

 In September of 1955, Louise Clark applied for (and subsequently received) permission to convert 440 Marlborough into a lodging house.

 Rachel Clark died in March of 1961.
-Louise Clark continue to live at 440 Marlborough until about 1964.
+Louise Clark moved thereafter.

-In June of 1969, 440 Marlborough was acquired by Lawrence Mezoff and Robert S. Morgan, trustees of the 440 Realty Trust, who made it their home.
+On June 18, 1969, 440 Marlborough was acquired from Linda Dolmatch by Lawrence Mezoff and Robert S. Morgan, trustees of the 440 Realty Trust, who made it their home.
 They previously had lived in an apartment at 31 Commonwealth.
 Lawrence Mezoff was an advertising and marketing executive, and Robert Morgan was a public health administrator, general director of the Dimock Community Health Center in Roxbury.

 In July of 1985, Lawrence Mezoff filed for (and subsequently received) permission to legalize the occupancy as a three-family dwelling, which he indicated was the existing condition.
-In September of 1985, they transferred the property to themselves, as tenants in common.
+On September 30, 1985, they transferred the property to themselves, as tenants in common.

 Robert Morgan died in January of 1987.

-440 Marlborough subsequently changed hands, including going through foreclosure, and in June of 1994, it was purchased by Robert H. Oppenheim, an artist and professor of art, and his wife, Roberta A. (Levene) Oppenheim.
+On June 1, 1994, 440 Marlborough was purchased from David Brody by Robert H. Oppenheim, an artist and professor of art, and his wife, Roberta A. (Levene) Oppenheim.